buildtesters/buildtest/docs/buildspecs/e4s_testsuite.rst

 compilers, mpi run commands and other environment specific parameters.
 It then iterates through the selected tests and generates output consisting of log files for individual test runs and a summary listing of each test’s success or failure.
 The `README <https://github.com/E4S-Project/testsuite/blob/master/README.md>`_ provides more detail on its structure and usage.

 The provided tests typically include source code, build, and input files for quick-running example applications.
-Some import test code from the spack install location or invoke spack internal tests directly.
+Some import test code from the installed product's directory or invoke spack internal tests (``spack test run``) directly.

 Buildspecs using E4S Testsuite
 ------------------------------